driusan/dewm/src/Initialize.md

 and we don't have an event loop looking for X events, which means our program exits immediately (and so does X.)

+Let's add an event loop to our main implementation.

 ### "main implementation" +=
 ```go
 <<<X11 Event Loop>>>
 ```

+And add some code for taking ownership to the initialization.

 ### "Initialize X" +=
 ```go